mindsdb/mindsdb/docs/Installing.md

 # Build and run your docker container

+Alternatively, You can also run MindsDB in a docker container.
 Assuming that you have [docker](https://docs.docker.com/install/) installed in your computer. on your terminal, you can do the following:

 ```